Intraventricular Hemorrhage of Infancy

 - Ventriculoperitoneal shunt—a tube that runs under the skin and allows fluid to drain from the ventricle (brain) to the abdomen

-, fontanelle tap, or surgery—to drain fluid from your baby's brain
+, fontanelle tap, or surgery—to drain fluid from the baby's brain

 If you are at risk of having a premature baby, you may be given medication to decrease the chance of IVH.